Part 3 - Keeping Pace with Societal Change 1975 - Now

 References (for all parts of Our stories):

 (i) Into the Blue – A Celebration of 80 years for Women in Policing in Western Australia.
 The Centre for Police Research, Edith Cowan University (1998)

 (ii) The Journal for Woman and Policing Issue No.35 Spring 2014 pp 14-17

 Disclaimer: The information contained in this article is for general information purposes only.
-While every effort has been made to verify all details are historically accurate, WA Police does not guarantee the accuracy or completeness of the information contained.
+While every effort has been made to verify all details are historically accurate, the WA Police Force does not guarantee the accuracy or completeness of the information contained.